5 Mistakes Made When Purchasing Personal Training Insurance

 Having the right kind of insurance is an important part of any business, and personal training is no exception.
 You want to push your clients to the limit, without worrying that you may be at risk should anything unforeseen happen.
 To make things simpler, we’ve compiled a few common mistakes personal trainers make when dealing with insurance.

 This is the most critical mistake that people make.
 Unfortunately, it is also one of the most common.
 Having insurance isn’t just the responsible thing to do, it could save your business and livelihood.

 Example: A trainer is working with his or her client.
 The client does not properly follow the trainer’s instructions, and performs an exercise improperly.
 As a result, she injures herself.
-Without insurance, the trainer would have to foot the bill for any defence costs if they decide to sue, rightly or wrongly.
+Without insurance, the trainer would have to foot the bill for any defense costs if they decide to sue, rightly or wrongly.

 Not Purchasing the Proper Type of Personal Training Insurance

 Many businesses carry insurance, but aren’t fully aware of the finer points.
 It is important that you speak with a knowledgeable broker about what options will give you the best coverage.
 Keep in mind that your business may change over time, and as your business changes, your insurance needs might also change.

 Not Properly Assessing the Amount of Personal Training Insurance Needed

 A trainer can make a mistake by not taking into account who their client is.
 For example, if their client is an aspiring professional sports player, the damages from a lawsuit that takes their future earnings into account could be incredibly high.
 It is also possible that their local municipality requires a minimum amount of insurance in order to operate properly within regulations.
 These are all factors that should be taken into account when determining how much insurance is needed.
 Again, a knowledgeable insurance broker can help with this.